Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Test statistics

-whose df under the null is given by \cite{Likes1966}.
-In the outward testing case, the joint df was given by \cite{LinBala2014}.
-It is often used as a less powerful alternative to the SS, with the advantage of being less prone to both swamping and masking.
+whose distribution function under the null is given by \citep{Likes1966}.
+In the outward testing case, the joint distribution function was given by \citep{LinBala2014}.
+It is often regarded as an inferior alternative to the SS as it considers only a limited number of points in the dataset.
+This statistic is less robust and also susceptible to masking compared to the SS.

-We also include a test from the Physics literature on detecting ``Dragon King'' (DK) outliers \cite{DKpisarenko11}.
-This \emph{DK} statistic for r upper outliers,
+We also include a test from the literature of complex systems on detecting `Dragon King' (DK) outliers \citep{DKpisarenko11}.
+The statistic for $r$ upper outliers,

-uses the weighted spacings, $z_{i}=i(x_{(i)}-x_{(i+1)}),~i=1,...,n-1$, $z_n= n x_{(n)}$, and has an F distribution.
-Since it sums the weighted spacings, it does not treat the outlyingness of each point equally.
-Further, it clearly suffers badly from both masking (e.g., when $x_{(1)}\approx x_{(2)}$) and swamping, and will not be powerful in the case of multiple clustered outliers since it counts spacings rather than absolutes.
+uses the weighted spacings $z_{i}=i(x_{(i)}-x_{(i+1)}),~i=1,...,n-1$, $z_n= n x_{(n)}$.
+The statistic follows an F-distribution under the exponential null distribution.
+It suffers from both masking and swamping, and is less effective in the presence of multiple clustered outliers because it counts spacings rather than absolutes.
+This statistic is thus mainly advantageous due to the simplicity of its distribution function under the null.

-Under the Exponential df \eqref{eq:Exp}, $X\overset{\text{iid}}{\sim}\text{Exp}(\alpha)$, all of these test statistics have the pleasant property that their df is independent of $\alpha$.
-This follows from the R\'enyi representation of spacings \cite{Renyi,Bala}: $S_{i}=X_{(i)}-X_{(i-1)}\sim(\alpha i)^{-1}E_i$ where $E_i\overset{\text{iid}}{\sim}\text{Exp}(1)$.
-Thus, in the test statistics, which are a ratio of a sum of spacings or order statistics (which are themselves a sum of spacings), the parameter $\alpha$ cancels.
-Under a different df the parameters would need to be estimated, potentially in the presence of outliers.
-In this work, with the exception of the DK test \eqref{eq:DK}, the empirical distribution of the test statistics is computed from 50,000 independent samples from the null distribution.
+Under the exponential underlying distribution \eqref{eq:Exp}, the distribution functions of all the test statistics above enjoy the pleasant property of being invariant to $\alpha$.
+This stems from the R\'enyi representation of spacings \citep{Renyi,Bala}, where, for $E_i\overset{\text{iid}}{\sim}\text{Exp}(\alpha)$, the spacings $S_{i}=X_{(i)}-X_{(i-1)}$ are equal in distribution to $(\alpha i)^{-1}E_i$ where $E_i\overset{\text{iid}}{\sim}\text{Exp}(1)$.
+Consequently, $\alpha$ cancels out in the ratios of sums of spacings or order statistics (which are themselves sum of spacings).
+This property is particularly valuable as it avoids the need to estimate $\alpha$ in the presence of outliers.